pitambarkhanra/energy_landscape_analysis/Variational_Bayes/README.md

 # Software and packages:
 - RStudio or any compatible software $+$ *R.matlab package and *tidyr package

-# How to use?
+# How to use the coe?

 Open RStudio and run the file `Bayesian_main.R`.

-Bayesian_main.R: main function to calculate the parameter value for the energy landscape analysis, which uses the  function VEM.Boltzmann: function to calculate the parameter value using variational Bayes approximation method which comes from the source code VEM.R
+`Bayesian_main.R`: main function to calculate the parameter values for the energy landscape analysis, which uses the function VEM.Boltzmann.

-[NM: Also, make section (?) to state dependency more neatly, by mimicking others.
-This readme should have sections, like Usage, Depenedency etc. (but the section headings should follow a standard convention, too, if Usage, Dependency etc. are not really good section headings.
-Observe good examples, please.
-People should just type the commands you provide here with a sample dummy data set to be able to get the results.
-Then, they will use that.]
-[PK: What I have written now is sufficient to run the code.
-Rest of the things are written in the code itself (I have explained each line separately in the code)]

-[NM: Also be explicit in what the input is and what the output is.]
+VEM.Boltzmann is the function to calculate the parameter values using the variational Bayes approximation method.
+This function is contained in `VEM.R`.

 # Sample dataset:
 Contains [NM: What is the argument of this sentence?
 What file contains the example usage?] an example usage of `Bayesian_main.R` with a dummy data set named `Sample_data.mat`.
 The file `Sample_data.mat` contains a synthetic concatenated data from 4 participants and 1000 time points for each participant [NM: sounds like 4 data sets, but there is only one file, i.e., Sample_data.mat.
 Confusing].